Gary Allen (gridiron football)

-Gary Eugene Allen (born April 23, 1960) is a former American football running back in the National Football League for the Houston Oilers and Dallas Cowboys.
-He also was a member of the Calgary Stampeders and Winnipeg Blue Bombers in the Canadian Football League.
-He played college football at the University of Hawaii.
+Gary Eugene Allen (April 23, 1960 – July 8, 2023) was an American professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played in the NFL for the Houston Oilers and Dallas Cowboys.
+He also was a member of the Calgary Stampeders and Winnipeg Blue Bombers in the CFL.
+He played college football for the Hawaii Rainbow Warriors.

-Early years
+Early life

-Allen attended Baldwin Park High School, where he practiced football and track.
+Gary Eugene Allen was born on April 23, 1960.
+He attended Baldwin Park High School, where he practiced football and track.

-He accepted a football scholarship from the University of Hawaii, where he was initially recruited to play wide receiver.
+Allen accepted a football scholarship from the University of Hawaii, where he was initially recruited to play wide receiver.
 During a bye-week scrimmage between backups and redshirts in his freshman season, the team was short at running back and he was temporarily used at the position for depth purposes.
 After showing his running skills and dominating the practice, he was permanently switched and was named the starter against the University of the Pacific, where he ran for 92 yards.
 He finished his freshman year with a school record 521 rushing yards in half a season.